Overview

 -

-URL: the full link to the webpage, Google Doc, or PDF file
+URL or File: the full link or original file name of the webpage, Google Doc, hosted PDF, or file

 - Note: if you selected "Domain/Site Section" above, that will become multiple knowledge sources, where each one represents a specific page we've scrape.